Back to Library

 The Forest of Name sign, with foresty colors and patterns

 They named it "Forest of Name" and wanted to prepare at home together.
-My middle one joined in—three girls making their booth.
+Hyun joined in—three girls making their booth.
 I pulled out patterned paper, laminating sheets, palm-sized calligraphy paper, and alphabet stamps.
 Little hands cut paper in half, rounded every corner, stamped the booth name.
 They chose several fonts for writing names, made a menu board, decorated a sign, and laminated everything.

 "Choose your favorite font!"